How Vasculitis Affects the Legs - Skin Lesions, Gangrene & More

 - Weakness: It damages the muscles and nerves present at the extremities, leading to weakness in the legs.
 Vasculitic neuropathy affects the blood vessels that supply blood to the nerves.
 It causes nerve damage, leading to symptoms such as pain, weakness, or numbness in the leg muscles.

-- Systemic Symptoms: Vasculitis can cause tissue damage, nerve damage, or reduced blood flow due to a cascade of different immune-mediated responses.
+- Systemic Symptoms: These symptoms of vasculitis may include fever, fatigue, weight loss, muscle aches, and organ-specific complications depending on the size and location of affected blood vessels.
 Primarily, it affects the blood flow to those areas, particularly in the legs and feet, causing tissue damage and nerve problems.

 If vasculitis affects small blood vessels, it can cause symptoms like skin rashes, bruising, and ulcers on the legs.